MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/lingering-object-liquidator-tool.md

    During the scan, several buttons are disabled, and the status box contains diagnostics and operational messages from the Lingering Object Liquidator tool.
 During this execution phase, the tool is running in an advisory mode and reading the event log data that's reported on each target DC.

-   When the scan is complete, the status bar updates, buttons are re-enabled, and total count of lingering objects is displayed.
-The Status box will display all the information, warnings, and errors that occurred during the scan.
+   When the scan is complete, the status bar updates, buttons are re-enabled, and the total count of lingering objects is displayed.
+The status box displays all the information, warnings, and errors that occurred during the scan.

    :::image type="content" source="media/lingering-object-liquidator-tool/current-lingering-objects-number.png" alt-text="Screenshot of the Lingering Object Liquidator window with the current count of lingering objects displayed on the status bar.":::